microsoft/winget-cli/doc/specs/#929 #2334 - Improvements and behavior changes to winget install and winget upgrade flow.md

 ## Abstract

-This is a mini spec for describing upcoming beahvior changes and improvements to `winget install` and `winget upgrade` workflows.
+This is a mini spec for describing upcoming behavior changes and improvements to `winget install` and `winget upgrade` workflows.

 ## Solution Design